 Below is a list of all the specific supplies that are used in our art lessons.
 We’ve been using this supply list for 15 years at Firstlight Art Academy, and Dennas has used and recommended this palette of colors for over 40 years.
 You’ll see a lot of basic and familiar items.
 However, we have streamlined this list as much as possible to keep the cost of supplies as low as possible.

 You know how a bad brush is so frustrating you just want to throw it away?
 Well you should.
 A bad instrument creates an unhappy artist who will either quit, or create a frustrating work, and it will show.
 We have selected things that are the lowest expense, but that don’t frustrate artists.

 Because the world needs happy artists!

-What you need for Online Homeschool Art lessons and where to get it.
+What you need for our Online Art lessons and where to get it.

 - A desktop printer